compliance

 [Source: HHS OCR Resolution Agreements, 2022-2024; Healthcare IT News coverage]

 An AI receptionist that captures patient calls without a BAA does not eliminate the voicemail PHI risk — it moves it to a different system without the legal framework to handle it.
-The right configuration solves the problem; the wrong configuration creates a new one.
+This is precisely why VantaWeb chose to hold the HIPAA tier rather than ship it half-built.

 FAQ